Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Hierarchical Search of Tree Structures With Index Reshaping

 \mypara{Recursive Sub-Network Optimization} (Line \ref{alg:hiss:line-optimize}) For each sampled sub-network $\subnet$, the algorithm optimizes it using a recursive procedure \textsc{\recsearch}.
 This process, presented in \cref{alg:recsearch}, consists of three major steps: \begin{enumerate}[(1)] \item \textbf{Index clustering} (Line \ref{alg:hiss:line-cluster}) To efficiently support high-dimensional inputs, we first reduce the input sub-network $\net_{\indsi}$ of $|\indsi|$ dimensions into a representation $\net_{\{\indsi_i\}_{i=1}^{\dimthreshold}}$ of $d_\theta$ dimensions, where each dimension corresponds to a cluster of indices $\indsi_i$.
 This clustering process is guided by an entropy-based heuristic to avoid exhaustive enumeration.

 \item \textbf{Enumerative structure search} (Lines \ref{alg:hiss:line-error}--\ref{alg:hiss:line-search}).
 Next, the error tolerance $\error$ is divided into $\error_1$ and $\error_2$ (Line \ref{alg:hiss:line-error}), where $\error_1$ is used in the structure search for the network with clustered indices $\net_{\{\indsi_i\}_{i=1}^{\dimthreshold}}$, and $\error_2$ is reserved for recursive optimization.
 An enumerative structure search~\cite{guo2025tensor} is then performed on this reduced $d_\theta$-dimensional representation using error budget $\error_1$.
 By optimizing the arrangement of these clustered indices, the algorithm identifies a sub-network replacement $\searchres{\net}(G_1, G_2, \ldots, G_k)$. \item \textbf{Recursive search with index reshaping} (Lines \ref{alg:hiss:line-rec-start}--\ref{alg:hiss:line-rec-end}).
-Once a network structure $\searchres{\net}$ is established, each resulting network fragment $G_i$ is further refined.
-The indices in each $G_i$ are split into smaller dimensions via \topreshapecall (Line \ref{alg:hiss:line-reshape}), and the enumerative search \textsc{\recsearch} is applied recursively to exploit compression opportunities within the index clusters and obtain a refined network fragment $\searchres{G}_i$. \end{enumerate}
+Each resulting network fragment $G_i$ inside $\searchres{\net}$ is further refined. \revone{To ensure that local truncation errors propagate precisely to the global relative error tolerance} \revone{as that in \Cref{alg:hiss} Line \ref{alg:hiss:line-orthonormal}, the nodes in $\searchres{\net}$ external to $G_i$ are orthonormalized to establish canonical forms for index splitting and recursive fragment optimization.} Then, the indices in each $G_i$ are split into smaller dimensions via \topreshapecall (Line \ref{alg:hiss:line-reshape}), and the enumerative search \textsc{\recsearch} is applied recursively to exploit compression opportunities within the index clusters and obtain a refined network fragment $\searchres{G}_i$. \end{enumerate}

 Note that the separation into two distinct layers is a deliberate response to the different characteristics of the global and local search spaces.
 For the global network, the number of possible structures is so vast that any enumerative approach would succumb to the combinatorial explosion.
 While deterministic heuristics offer a path toward tractability, such greedy approaches are frequently trapped in local minima, overlooking globally optimal network structures.
 Our stochastic sampling layer augments purely greedy search with global exploration, providing a diverse set of candidates for heuristic-based refinement.